yogeshhegde/processor-sdk-doc/source/devices/AM62X/android/Application_Notes_Android_Low_Power.rst

 to demonstrate Suspend to RAM (S2R) capability.

 .. note::
-	Deep Sleep is currently supported only on AM62x GP Devices and support for HS-FS, HS-SE is still under way.
+	Deep sleep is currently supported only on AM62x GP Devices and support for HS-FS, HS-SE is still under way.

-Supported Low power mode:
+Supported low power mode:

-#. **Suspend to RAM (S2R):** All power domains are off except for Wakeup Domain that has Wakeup Co-processor (DM R5) running.
-DDR is in Self Refresh.
+#. **Suspend to RAM (S2R):** All power domains are off except for wakeup domain that has wakeup co-processor (DM R5) running.
+DDR is in self refresh.

 Switching to LPM demo dts
 -------------------------

-LPM demo is only possible with cut-down dtb: k3-am625-sk-lpmdemo.dtb.
+LPM demo is only possible with cut-down dtb: ``k3-am625-sk-lpmdemo.dtb``.

 **Steps to switch to LPM DT:**